 The following information is presented in accordance with National Instrument Form 51-102F6V ("Statement of Executive Compensation").
-During the financial year ended April 30, 2020, the Company had two named Executive Officers, Sean Samson, President, Chief Executive Officer and Interim Chief Financial Officer and Paul Davis, Vice-President Technical and Corporate Secretary.
-Angela Yap, was the Company's Chief Financial Officer of the Company until February 21, 2020, when it was announced that she was leaving the Company to pursue an opportunity for a full-time employment opportunity (see press release dated February 21, 2020).
+During the financial year ended April 30, 2021, the Company had two named Executive Officers, Sean Samson, President, Chief Executive Officer and Interim Chief Financial Officer and Paul Davis, Vice-President Technical and Corporate Secretary.
+Travis Gingras was appointed the Company's Chief Financial Officer of the Company on April 12, 2021 (see press release dated April 12, 2021).

-Named Executive Officer means each CEO, CFO and the most highly compensated executive officer whose total compensation was, individually, more than \$150,000 for the financial year (as at April 30, 2020) (collectively the "Named Executive Officers" or "NEOs").
+Named Executive Officer means each CEO, CFO and the most highly compensated executive officer whose total compensation was, individually, more than \$150,000 for the financial year (as at April 30, 2021) (collectively the "Named Executive Officers" or "NEOs").
 The table also includes compensation for all directors of the Company.